Synthetixio/SIPs/SIPS/sip-wip_reduceClaimableFeePeriodToOneWeek.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->
-This SIP changes the fee period claimable to one fee period, which aims to address current issues with fee rollover and a providing a clear strategy for stakers in regards to how often they should claim their rewards.
+This SIP changes the fee period claimable to one fee period, which aims to address current issues with fees rollover and a providing a clear strategy for stakers in regards to how often they should claim their rewards.
 Reducing the fee period claimable to one period (currently 1 week) also reduces the complexity and reduces the gas cost of claiming fees for stakers.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->